slamby/slamby-tau/readme.md

 ### Remove Tag

 Removing a tag, accept your validation form.
-Tag won't be removed from the documents.
+Tag won't be removed from documents.

 **Important** All the children tags will be removed.